nfdi4plants/ARC-specification/ARC specification.md

 *Workflows* in ARCs are computational steps that are used in computational analysis of an ARC's assays and other data transformation to generate a [run result](#run-description).
 Typical examples include data cleaning and pre-processing, computational analysis, or visualization.
 Workflows are used and combined to generate [run results](#run-description), and allow re-use of processing steps across multiple [run results](#run-description).

-Workflows execution and metadata MUST be described using the [Common Workflow Language](https://www.commonwl.org/) (CWL), [v1.2](https://www.commonwl.org/v1.2/) or higher, in a file `workflow.cwl`, which MUST be placed in the subdirectory containing all files specific to this workflow under the top-level `workflows` directory.
+Workflow execution and metadata MUST be described using the [Common Workflow Language](https://www.commonwl.org/) (CWL), [v1.2](https://www.commonwl.org/v1.2/) or higher, in a file `workflow.cwl`, which MUST be placed in the subdirectory containing all files specific to this workflow under the top-level `workflows` directory.
 This file MUST contain either of:

 - A CWL [tool description](https://www.commonwl.org/v1.2/CommandLineTool.html).
 Tool descriptions must be self-contained and not refer to any files outside the workflow subdirectory.
 All paths used within the tool description MUST be relative to itself.